cloudamqp/lavinmq/README.md

 to a single binary.
 You can liken it to Go but with a nicer syntax.

-Instead of trying to cache message in RAM we write all messages as fast as we can to disk and let the OS cache do the cacheing.
+Instead of trying to cache message in RAM we write all messages as fast as we can to disk and let the OS cache do the caching.

-Each vhost is backed by message store on disk, it's just a series of files (segments), that can grow to 256 MB each.
+Each vhost is backed by a message store on disk, it's just a series of files (segments), that can grow to 256 MB each.
 Each incoming message is appended to the last segment, prefixed with a timestamp, its exchange name, routing key and message headers.
 If the message is routed to a queue then the segment number and the position in